JetBrains/amper/README.md

 # Amper

-Amper goal is to improve the project configuration experience, the toolability, that is, the IDE support, and also provide a smooth out-of-the box experience.
+Amper’s goal is to improve the project configuration experience and toolability, that is, the support inside the IDE, while also providing a smooth out-of-the box experience.
 We believe that it could be achieved by
 - providing a developer- and IDE-friendly declarative configuration DSL - to simplify not only the initial setup, but also improve maintainability and let an IDE assist with automatic configuration reliably;
 - bundling a curated set of compatible toolchains and extensions - to support the majority of the scenarios without the need to find compatible plugins;
 - ad carefully choosing the extensibility points - to keep the overall mental model and UX of the configuration consistent and to avoid unexpected third-party code execution.
 Basically, we would like to achieve the similar well-though and well-tested experience as with JetBrains IDEs.

-We are looking at various aspects, such as configuring the projects for the purpose of building, packaging, publishing, and more.
-At its current stage however, the focus is primarily on configuring projects for the purpose of building.
+We’re currently looking at various aspects, including the configuration of projects for the purpose of building, packaging, publishing, and more.
+At its current stage, however, the focus is primarily on configuring projects for the purpose of building.

 While the current use case is Kotlin and Kotlin Multiplatform, it also supports Java and Swift (as a requirement for multiplatform).
-However, the same approach to configuration could work for other languages and technology stacks in the future.
+However, there’s nothing preventing it from working with other languages and technology stacks in the future.

-Amper is implemented as a Gradle plugin and uses YAML for the project configuration format.
-The goal right now is to validate the user experience, which is why we have chosen to build on top of Gradle, as a well-tested build tool, and provide a configuration layer on top of it.
+The current implementation of Amper uses Gradle as the backend and YAML as the frontend (i.e. the project configuration).
+The goal right now is to validate the user experience (frontend), which is why we are primarily relying on Gradle for the backend.
+If these are validated, we’ll consider supporting other backends, including one that we’re already working on internally.

 Supported features:
 * Creating and running JVM, Android, iOS, Linux and macOS applications.